Malayan Railway Building

-Wisma Kastam, formerly known as the Malayan Railway Building, is a defunct train station in George Town within the Malaysian state of Penang.
+The Malayan Railway Building, previously Wisma Kastam, is a defunct train station in George Town within the Malaysian state of Penang.

 History

 The Malayan Railway Building and clock tower were designed by English architect Arthur Benison Hubback, Architectural Assistant to the Director of Public Works for the Federated Malay State Railway Department, to serve as it northern railway terminus and was completed in 1909.
 Lee Ah Kong was appointed contractors and the cost was $166,800 excluding tile and iron work.
 J. McKenzie acted as supervisor under the direction of H. C. Barnard, Acting Divisional Engineer.

 Used as offices for FMS Railway staff, its main purpose was as a ticket office for passengers travelling to Prai railway station on the mainland.
 The fare included passage on a steamer across the Penang Strait which departed from the Railway Pier situated across the street.
 Due to the lack of rail lines and trains it was referred to as the "ghost station", and as the only station in Malaysia purpose built without a direct railway connection.

 At one time FMS Railway considered using it as a luxury hotel but the plan never went ahead.
 In the 1960s it was occupied by the Royal Malaysian Customs and Excise Department and became known as "the Customs Building" or Wisma Kastam.
 The customs department vacated the building in 2022 and an investment company became the new leaseholders.
 The building has been granted the status of a Grade I heritage building in Malaysia.